 The Beneficiary's rights under this undertaking may not be assigned, novated or transferred, other than to an entity to which the Beneficiary is assigning, novating or transferring the Beneficiary's rights under the Agreement (where such assignment, novation or transfer is in accordance with the terms of the Agreement).

-This undertaking is governed by the laws of [Victorian/New South Wales].
-Each of the Lender, the Operator and the Beneficiary irrevocably and unconditionally submits to the exclusive jurisdiction of the courts of [Victorian/New South Wales] and any courts which have jurisdiction to hear appeals from any of those courts and waives any right to object to any proceedings being brought in those courts.
+This undertaking is governed by the laws of [insert as appliable Victorian/New South Wales].
+Each of the Lender, the Operator and the Beneficiary irrevocably and unconditionally submits to the exclusive jurisdiction of the courts of [insert as applicable Victorian/New South Wales] and any courts which have jurisdiction to hear appeals from any of those courts and waives any right to object to any proceedings being brought in those courts.

 Signed for and on behalf of